Updated July 2024 for clarity and to remove anachronisms. Prices updated.

 Dialogue for video

-Entire books have been written about recording sound for video and film work, and there are also dedicated websites like DV Info.
-My own gloss will cover two methods.
+Entire books have been written about recording sound for video and film.
+There are also dedicated websites like DV Info.
+My own gloss will cover two methods: using a boom mic or lavalier.

-The first method uses a shotgun microphone on a boom, a telescoping pole which enables you to hold the mic over a crowd, avoiding other equipment (for example, the camera and lighting).
-This method allows an experienced operator to exclude undesirable sounds from off-axis.
-If you recall from the polar pattern in the last article, a shotgun pattern has a considerable rear lobe (and smaller side lobes), so one must point the microphone directly at the source while avoiding distracting sounds from the other axes.
+Mount a shotgun microphone on a boom, a telescoping pole which enables you to hold the mic over the action.
+An experienced operator can exclude undesirable sounds from off-axis.
+Recall that a shotgun pattern has a considerable rear lobe (and smaller side lobes), so one must point the microphone directly at the source while avoiding distracting sounds from the other axes.
 Generally this is accomplished by angling the mic down from above.

-If the subject needs to be mobile, it is common to run a lavalier to a transmitter pack on their belt.
-This links up to a receiver at the recorder, so you don't need direct cabling.
-This solution might require a significant investment and is mono by definition (though multiple channels are often used if there are multiple subjects).
+If the subject needs to be mobile, it is common to run a lavalier to a radio frequency transmitter pack on their belt.
+This links up to a receiver at the recorder, eliminating the need for direct cabling.
+This solution might require a significant investment.

-Each brand seems to have come up with their own proprietary cabling and power systems, so all the standard info I have previously discussed can be thrown out the window!
-It's an art in itself matching microphone capsules, cabling, interfaces, transmitters, and power sources.
-(Of course you can simply buy a full kit from one manufacturer.)
+Each brand seems to have come up with their own proprietary cabling and power systems.
+It's an art matching microphone capsules, cabling, interfaces, transmitters, and power sources.
+(To simplify, buy a full kit from one manufacturer.)

 Interviews and ENG

 ENG (Electronic News Gathering) is one of the more popular applications for portable recorders.
-Journalists require a microphone that is able to stand up to the rigours of the street, withstand inclement weather, reject plosives and popping, and avoid handling noise.
-Low self-noise is not a priority since the environment is generally quite loud and the mic will be right up in the subject's face.
-You also don't want to be messing around with different power systems and, for versatility, would be best off avoiding this requirement entirely.
-For all of these reasons dynamic microphones fit the bill.
+Journalists require a microphone that is able to stand up to the rigours of the street, withstand inclement weather, reject plosives, and avoid handling noise.
+Low self-noise is not a priority in a loud environment, especially considering that the mic will be directly in the subject's face.
+You don't want to be messing around with different power systems.
+Dynamic microphones fit the bill perfectly.

 Music concerts

-Gigs are loud, so the number one concern is not overloading your pre-amps or mic capsules.
-You need a mic with the ability to handle high sound pressure level (SPL) without producing disgusting distortion.
+Amplified gigs are loud, so the number one concern is not overloading your pre-amps or mic capsules.
+You need a mic with the ability to handle high sound pressure level (SPL) without distorting.
 Even though acts might well permit concert taping, it often pays to be discreet.
 Small mics that can be hidden under a hat, on glasses, or disguised as headphones are often just the ticket.
-Concert tapers often use a stereo pair of electret condensers, also (incorrectly) called binaurals2.
+Concert tapers often use a stereo pair of electret condensers, sometimes incorrectly called binaurals2.

 While there is no technical difference between these mics and the lavaliers discussed above, the application is quite different.
 A mono lav with proprietary power system and transmitter is quite a different setup from a stereo electret pair working off standard PIP.
-So too the demands are not identical.
 An interview lav should reproduce the human voice, accurately capturing resonances and inflections.
-If it rolls off the lower frequencies, so much the better, since these will only be unwanted noises.
+If it rolls off the lower frequencies, so much the better, since these are not necessary.
 But if you are recording a rock gig, the last thing you want to do is roll off the bass!

 Pictured above are a pair of electrets, clipped on a baseball cap.
 This can be worn with the recorder in a pocket, safely out of the way.
 It won't bring much attention or get in the way of the enjoyment of other punters.
 This same setup is useful for candid street recordings.
-Once again, this application is technically quite demanding.
 Though you can get away with an all-purpose set of mics, recordists with a larger budget might have one set of low sensitivity mics for concerts, plus one set of high sensitivity, for quieter locations.

 Nature or soundscape recordings

-This is a huge subject area as it incorporates divergent recording objectives, which I will discuss separately.
+This is a huge subject area as it incorporates divergent recording objectives.
 What they have in common is a desire for the lowest possible background noise.
 We need microphones with a low self-noise specification and high efficiency.
 Furthermore we must pair these with a good pre-amp and use the very best recording techniques.
-Rarely will the built-in mics be sufficient for this task.

 Nature recordists often want to isolate a particular sound (a bird call, for example) from the environment, making it as loud and clear as possible.
 This means a) getting the microphone very close to the animal, b) using a shotgun microphone, or c) using a parabolic reflector to focus sound from a distance.
 In the first case almost any mic will do, though you might prefer a dynamic for their robust build.
 The trick then is in the positioning and having the patience to wait.
 Shotgun microphones have already been discussed.
-And I have to say that parabolic reflectors are specialised enough that simply mentioning them is enough for this primer.
+Parabolic reflectors are specialised enough that simply mentioning them is enough for this primer!

 Soundscape recordists, on the other hand, usually wish to replicate the entire sonic environment, rather than focus on one specific sound.
-Since omni-directional microphones are the quietest, the most resistant to wind noise, and colour the sound the least, they are the ideal choice.
+Since omni-directional microphones are the quietest, the most resistant to wind noise, and colour the sound the least, these are the ideal choice.
 Various creative techniques involving "dummy heads", Jecklin disks, or boundary layers can be used to further enhance the recording, sculpting it to conform to how we hear.
-While that's outside the current scope, you might wish to check out the Nature Recordists group for specific recommendations on these techniques.

 Conclusion

-I do trust that this series of articles is at least enough to orientate you in the wild and woolly world of microphones.
+I trust that this series introduces you to the world of microphones.
 Armed with a basic understanding of microphone terminology, a strong idea of your objectives, knowledge of the abilities and limitations of your recorder, and a budget, you should be able to make headway in the confusing profusion of information out there on the web.
-I have deliberately kept this as non-technical as possible, though I have dropped in terms like SPL and sensitivity.
-It would definitely help you to get a more precise idea of what these mean, something easily accomplished through Wikipedia.

 Footnotes